SylwiaGrudkowska/JDemetra-documentation/pages/case-studies/detailedsa-direct.md

 	**Seasonality tests' results for a direct seasonal adjustment**

-7.  *Differences* node presents the properties of differences between direct and indirect seasonal adjustment results.
+7. The *Differences* node presents selected different results between the direct and the indirect seasonal adjustment approaches.
 The *Statistics* section shows basic statistics (average, standard deviation, minimum and maximum) for the relative differences (%) between the direct and the indirect SA series. *Chart* contains the graph of the differences, while *Table* includes the actual values.
-The *Periodogram* section presents graphs for two spectral estimators -- periodogram and auto-regressive spectrum.
+The *Periodogram* section presents graphs for two spectral estimators -- the periodogram and the auto-regressive spectrum.
 For their description refer to the 3.4.2.

 	{: .text-center.image-wrapper}